Grove Stamp 75

 Bedroom: Cotton bed linen, wardrobe with coat hangers / chest of drawers, iron, ironing board, hairdryer.

-Living room: Your cottage has a number of woodburning stoves and a basket with firewood and firelighters will be provided free you can buy more locally, smart TV, books, games, magazines, local brochures, OS and other maps, folder with our special ‘What To Do’ insiders guide to the local area.
+Living room: Your house has a number of woodburning stoves and a basket with firewood and firelighters will be provided free you can buy more locally, smart TV, books, games, magazines, local brochures, OS and other maps, folder with our special ‘What To Do’ insiders guide to the local area.

 Baby: A cot and high chair is available in the house (please bring babies bedding).